 - Ask size: The number of shares, forex lots, or contracts available at the asking price.

 - Last price: The price at which the most recent trade was completed.

-- Bid sizes: The number of shares, forex lots or futures contracts available at each of the bid prices.
+- Bid sizes: The number of shares, forex lots, or futures contracts available at each of the bid prices.

 - Lowest ask prices: The lowest prices (usually at least several prices are shown) where traders have placed orders to sell.
 This means you see the current ask and asks currently above it.
-Actively traded stocks typically have asks (offers) every $0.01 above the current offer, and in actively traded futures, there is typically an offer each tick above the current offer.
-Gaps between the current ask and next ask typically means the stock or contract has a larger bid/ask spread and less volume.
+Actively traded stocks typically have asks (offers) every $0.01 above the current offer, and in actively traded futures, there is typically an offer for each tick above the current offer.
+Gaps between the current ask and next ask typically mean the stock or contract has a larger bid/ask spread and less volume.

-- Ask sizes: The number of shares, forex lots or futures contracts available at each of the ask prices.
+- Ask sizes: The number of shares, forex lots, or futures contracts available at each of the ask prices.

-Most traders only require Level I market data because Level I market data provides all of the trading information that is needed to display the price charts that they will use to perform analysis and make trading decisions.
-For many traders, watching the constant flurry of changing bids and ask prices on the Level II will result in information overload, which could actually have a detrimental effect as opposed to a positive one.
+Most traders only require Level I market data because it provides all of the trading information they need to display the price charts that they will use to perform analysis and make trading decisions.
+For many traders, watching the constant flurry of changing bid and ask prices on the Level II will result in information overload, which could have a detrimental effect on their trades.